juicedata/juicefs/docs/en/administration/upgrade.md

     juicefs mount redis://127.0.0.1:6379/0 /mnt/jfs -d
     ```

-2. Dynamically Adjust Mount Parameters
+- Dynamically adjusting mount parameters

 For example, if there is a `juicefs mount` process `juicefs mount redis://127.0.0.1:6379/0 /mnt/jfs -d`, and you want to adjust the log level to debug without unmounting the mount point, you can execute the following command: